 As of December 31, 2016, we had (i) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 2,707 million that expire in 2017, for which we have recorded a net fair value asset of Ps.
 1,155 million; (ii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 39,262 million that expire in 2018, for which we have recorded a net fair value liability of Ps.
 1,149 million; (iii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 7,022 million that expire in 2019, for which we have recorded a net fair value liability of Ps.
 265 million; (iv) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 19,474 million that expire in 2020, for which we have recorded a net fair value liability of Ps.
 44 million; (v) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-5,076 million that expire in 2021, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
-12,670 million that expire in 2023, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
-925 million that expire in 2026, for which we have recorded a net fair value liability of Ps.
-131 million; and (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-5,476 million that expire in 2027 for which we have recorded a net fair value asset of Ps.
-125 million.
+5,076 million that expire in 2021, for which we have recorded a net fair value liability of Ps.
+100 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+5,076 million that expire in 2021, for which we have recorded a net fair value liability of Ps.
+100 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+5,076 million that expire in 2026, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
+9,057 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+9,057 million; (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+5,476 million; and (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+5,476 million t